 Computer Science, M.S.

-Collaboratorium for Social Media and Online Behavioral Studies (COSMOS), UA-Little Rock
+Collaboratorium for Social Media and Online Behavioral Studies (COSMOS), UA-Little Rock.

 Publications